-Interest on deposits represents bank interest earned on cash and investments held in interest bearing funds.
-The decrease in interest income reported in the year 2016 relative to the amount reported in 2015 is due to a lower level of interest bearing funds held in 2016.
+Interest on deposit represents bank interest earned on cash and investments held in interest bearing funds.
+The decrease in the interest income reported in the year of 2016 relative to the amount earned in the same period in 2015 is due to the lower average cash balances held in interest bearing deposits.